I am the scientific director of the Research Facility for Subsurface Remediation (VEGAS) at the University of Stuttgart.

 👉 my public github page

-most research code is private, but here is an example of a fun open project bringing basic latex functionality into OmniOutliner.
+Here is an example of a fun open project bringing basic latex functionality into OmniOutliner.

 Teaching